Learnability Window in Gated Recurrent Neural Networks: Learnability under heavy-tailed fluctuations

 \subsection{Theoretical implications}

-Combining the Fano-derived sample-complexity bound in Eq.~\eqref{eq:N_fano_bound} with the learnability window analysis of Sec.~\ref{sec:horizon_scaling_laws} yields several theoretical insights into how gating structure, noise statistics, and finite data interact to determine temporal learnability.
+Combining the sample-complexity bound \eqref{eq:min_N_of_ell_for_detection} with the learnability window analysis yields several theoretical insights into how the coupled architecture--optimizer dynamics, noise statistics, and finite data interact to determine temporal learnability.

-\paragraph{(i) Gate-controlled envelopes set sample complexity under heavy-tailed noise.} The detectability of a lag-$\ell$ dependency is governed by the signal amplitude $\Delta(\ell)=\overline m_\mu(\ell)\,f(\ell)$, which grows linearly with the envelope $f(\ell)$ (see Eq.~\eqref{eq:expectation_matched_statistic}).
-In the mutual information bound of Eq.~\eqref{eq:MI_bound}, this signal enters quadratically as $\Delta(\ell)^2$, while the contribution of data enters through the concentration factor $N^{2(1-1/\alpha)}=N^{2/\kappa_\alpha}$.
+\paragraph{(i) Envelopes set sample complexity under heavy-tailed noise.} The detectability of a lag-$\ell$ dependency is governed by the standardized separation~\eqref{eq:normalized_separation}.
+This expression exposes the key leverage imbalance: the envelope $f(\ell)$ enters the detectable signal linearly, whereas the number of sequences enters only through the concentration factor $N^{1/\kappa_\alpha}$.
+For a fixed envelope class, increasing $N$ improves detectability only sub-linearly, equivalently by lowering the required envelope magnitude at rate $N^{-1/\kappa_\alpha}$.
+By contrast, changing the decay class changes how rapidly $f(\ell)$ falls with lag, and therefore changes how far in time the same threshold can be pushed.
+Thus, additional data move the operating point within a fixed decay regime, whereas envelope geometry determines the regime itself.
+This is made explicit by the bound~\eqref{eq:N_of_ell_sandwich_alpha}, which yields the \emph{master proportionality}

-When $\alpha<2$, the dependence on $N$ is sublinear, reflecting the slow statistical concentration of heavy-tailed averages.
-As a result, at fixed lag~$\ell$ and up to bounded prefactors associated with $\overline m_\mu(\ell)$ and $\sigma_\alpha(\ell)$, increasing the envelope $f(\ell)$ through gating geometry yields a multiplicative gain in signal strength that dominates the effect of increasing the dataset size.
-This imbalance is made explicit by the Fano bound~\eqref{eq:N_fano_bound}, which yields the \emph{master proportionality}

-Equation~\eqref{eq:master_prop_maintext} identifies the envelope $f(\ell)$ as the primary control variable governing sample complexity under heavy-tailed noise.
-Importantly, it is a proportionality relation rather than a closed-form equality: it does not determine the dependence of $N(\ell)$ on $\ell$ by itself, but constrains how changes in sample complexity must track changes in the envelope.

-Concrete scaling laws follow once this proportionality is combined with a specific decay regime for $f(\ell)$.
-For example, polynomial envelope decay yields algebraic growth of $N(\ell)$ and expanding learnability windows, whereas exponential decay leads to rapidly increasing sample requirements and finite horizons.
-Thus, under heavy-tailed statistics, the role of gating is not merely to stabilize gradients, but to shape the envelope $f(\ell)$ that determines the scaling class of temporal learnability.
+Concrete scaling laws follow once the master proportionality is combined with a specific decay regime for $f(\ell)$; see Appendix~\ref{app:scaling_derivations} for details.